 In an ever-competitive job market, employers look for the extra factors that make you stand out – and travel, if communicated effectively, fits the mould perfectly.

 There are many things you can do before and during travel to ensure you’ll find good work afterwards.
-Read our guide to finding a job after travelling for some insights.
+Read our guides to finding a job after travelling and how to explain a career gap on your resume for some insights.

 Besides, no job is 100% secure.
 Imagine deciding not to travel because of job insecurity, only to find you are made redundant anyway.